mloria-inc/Fall2020Logs/CS4440OperatingSystems.md

 * operating system goals:
   * execute user programs and make solving user problems easier
   * make the computer system more convenient to use
-  * use the computer hardware in an effficient manner
+  * use the computer hardware in an efficient manner

 What Operating Systems Do
 * depends on the point of view
 * users want convenience, ease of use and good performance
-  * dont care about resource utilization
+  * don't care about resource utilization

 Operating System Definition
 * OS is a resource allocator